Frequently Asked Questions

 - Is it possible to receive a paper application?

 - We no longer use a paper application, and applicants are required to use the Yale Graduate School's online application, found at http://www.yale.edu/graduateschool/admissions/application.html.collapse

 - Can the $100 application fee be waived for international applicants? (or can I pay the fee after you admit me?)

 - Unfortunately, the fee cannot be waived for international applicants, nor can it be paid after the admissions process has been completed.
-Applications submitted without the fee are not reviewed.
+An application cannot be submitted until the application fee is paid.
 U.S. applicants who request a fee waiver should follow the instructions found on the Graduate School's website http://www.yale.edu/graduateschool/admissions/fee_waiver.html.collapse

 - Should I send my application materials to the BBS Program or to the Yale Graduate School?

 - Please upload all application materials, including transcripts, directly into your online application.
 Letters of recommendation should be uploaded by the individuals who write these letters.
-If it is absolutely necessary to mail a document, please send it directly to the Graduate School at the address found here: http://www.yale.edu/graduateschool/admissions/contact.html.collapse
+Do not send any paper materials to either the BBS office or the Graduate School they are no longer accepted and will be destroyed.
+Please follow the instructions for application submission found on the Graduate School's website: http://www.yale.edu/graduateschool/admissions/proapp.htmlcollapse

 - Do I need to submit a writing sample?